wpage-cmu/Digital-WillPower-Budget-Assistant/README.md

 The second iteration was in onboarding.
 After FP3, I got feedback from my TA and classmates to make it clearer what a target is and how to set it up.
 Now, if a user has 0 targets, they are met with the target creation form (addTarget.swift).
 I kept this interface very simple: pick your category, your budget, and the timeframe you want to spend that over.
 This will ensure that a user has done the 'Aha' action that is key to a successful usage of the product.

 ## Implementation Challenge
 The largest implementation challenge was making a robust notification algorithm.
 Location can be pretty sensitive, so I accounted for 'snaps' in location data by controlling 'horizontal accuracy' (disincluded location samples from the device where the confidence was low).
-Secondly, how long
+Secondly, the search algorithm was tough to make robust.
+I continuously got a logic error where the search would bring back the locations nearest the coordinate for the city I was in (so when I was testing as if I was at campus Chipotle, it would yield Downtown results).
+This was resolved by expanding the search radius!
+Very counterintuitive!
+The problem was MapKit doesn't love it when you search with too precise accuracy, and would fall back to a region/city search rather than the radius you set up.

 ## GenAI Use
+I used ChatGPT and Claude in this project, and think Claude ended up being way better.
+I wanted to try out different techniques of using GenAI while programming, so I tried 3 main types of interaction:
+- complete unreliance on GenAI (doing the full programming myself and using typical google/reddit/stack overflow searching to figure it out.
+This is how I built most of the targetReminder, addTarget, and the targetDetails screen)
+- semi-reliance, where I would use GenAI as first pass, interpret the code to ensure its quality and did what I wanted to do.
+Then, continued to prompt to refine any parts that were not right, then used that code.
+I used this method for debugging mainly, and it was very helpful.
+This also helped me figure out the search radius problem above.
+- complete reliance, where I would blindly trust, paste in, and troubleshoot from there.
+This method was not good, and I found myself wasting a lot of time with it.
+Almost none of my project ended up getting built with this except for the basic UI components as I got more familiar with Swift.

+To reflect on this, GenAI is incredible in that it lowers the barrier to entry into new technogologies.
+I had barely worked with Swift and never worked with MapKit, but I was able to build this project successfully.
+That said, I can definitely see how easy it is to rely too much on the technology.
+It was an act of discipline to not overrely on GenAI in order to preserve my learning from the class.

 ## Demo Video